dskrad/reveal.js/proto_review_vq.md

 ## Protocol &mdash; Xe-133

 * Single-breath &#x2192; equilibrium &#x2192; washout (sensitive for COPD)
-* Usually posterior projection, but if **after** perfusion, can obtain alternate projection which best demostrated the perfusion defect
+* Usually posterior projection, but if **after** perfusion, can obtain alternate projection which best demonstrated the perfusion defect
 * When possible, posterior obliques can be obtained during washout

 ## Protocol &mdash; Kr-81m

 * Images can be obtained in all views without interference from perfusion images (190 keV)
-* Short half-life of parent (Rb-81) increases cost / decreases avaiability
+* Short half-life of parent (Rb-81) increases cost / decreases availability
 * Imaging can **alternate** with perfusion / no patient repositioning